 One of the most popular and awaited festivals of winter is Christmas.
 Who in the world is not excited about Christmas?
 Traditionally, it is a festival of Christians, but in this era, everyone worldwide celebrates it irrespective of their religion.
 During this time, family and friends from different places unite to remember what they are grateful for and celebrate together.
 Christmas is also a beautiful time of giving.

 At this festival family and friends give gifts to one another to express their love.
 Every year it falls on 25 December to commemorate the birth of Lord Jesus Christ.
 The festival includes diverse customs such as exchanging gifts, decorating Christmas trees, attending church, and of course, sharing meals with family.
-To know more interesting facts about Christmas, stay tuned to this article.

 Facts about Christmas

 Jingle Bells: The original song of Christmas that is Jingle Bells was played as the first song in space.
 NASA’s Gemini 6A has the mood for Christmas and made history by playing the first song ever played in space.

 Thanks giving song: The most well-known song of Christmas, Jingle Bells, was initially composed for thanksgiving.
 It was first collected by James Lord Pierpont in the 1850s in Savannah, Georgia, and was first performed during a thanksgiving concert at his church.

 Hanging stockings: There is a widespread custom of hanging stockings at Christmas, and this tradition is related to a popular legend about marriage.

 NORAD Santa Tracker: This innovative device has been tracking Santa Claus since 1958 worldwide.
 This was due to a misunderstanding of a kid when she accidentally dialed Continental Air Defense Command, believing that she was calling Santa.
 The commander on duty then got the miraculous idea to track Santa’s travel to the delight of children worldwide.